Board of Directors

 Brusatori’s engineering career came to an end when she was faced with raising her son.
 There were no childcare centers at that time that would accept him or private schools available locally that would enroll him.
 Over the years it became evident that services and programs were lacking in their community.
 Over the next 18 years Kim worked alongside other mothers to try and make a difference in the lives of their children through the Humble ISD Parent Council.

-Brusatori is a past Board member of the Lake Houston YMCA, a current board member of The Village Board, a member of Lake Houston and Kingwood Chambers of Commerce and an honorary member of Kingwood Kiwanis.
+Brusatori is a past Board member of the Lake Houston YMCA, a current board member of The Village Learning Center, a member of Lake Houston and Kingwood Chambers of Commerce and an honorary member of Kingwood Kiwanis.
 She is a recipient of the 2003 Woman of Achievement Award – Visionary from FamilyTime Foundation and a Paul Harris Fellow Award from Rotary International.
 She graduated from the 2009 Class of Leadership North Houston.
-She is a current member of Vistage International.

 David A. Bubier is the President of The MINT National Bank located in Kingwood.
 Bubier was formerly the regional branch president and director of Main Street Bank in Kingwood/Cleveland Texas.
 He brings 43 years of banking experience to our Board.
 Bubier is married to Hildy Bubier and the father of three.